mlizbeth/CS-3443-Labs/README.md

 Final grade: 110/90

 ## Lab 5
-Basically the same as Lab 4 but Jurassic Park theme, need to be able to move Dinosaurs to a new zone/add them to the zone
+Basically the same as Lab 4 but Jurassic Park theme, need to be able to move Dinosaurs to a new zone/add them to the zone [PDF criteria](https://github.com/mlizbeth/CS-3443-Labs/blob/master/Lab5/Lab%205.pdf)

 bugs: Can only add one dinosaur to a zone without navigating home and back, can move dinosaurs to invalid zones, and non existent dinosaurs can be moved to valid zones